 MAKES ABOUT 45 TO 50 DUMPLINGS

-2 1⁄2 cups loosely packed finely chopped Chinese cabbage
+- 2 1⁄2 cups loosely packed finely chopped Chinese cabbage (Napa cabbage)

 1. Make the dough according to the recipe.
 While the dough is resting, make the Soy-Ginger Dipping Sauce and set aside.

-Or if you don’t have time to make your own wrappers, you can use store-bought dumpling or gyoza wrappers.
+Or if you don’t have time to make your own wrappers, you can use store-bought wonton wrappers or gyoza wrappers.
 There are many brands available, and most stores these days sell at least one type of dumpling wrapper.
-At Chinese markets, you can usually find thin, medium, and thick dumpling wrappers.
+At Chinese markets, you can usually find thin, medium, and thick Chinese dumpling wrappers.
 The thicker ones are better for pot stickers, because they won’t tear as easily.

-2. To make the filling, in a medium bowl, combine the pork, cabbage, soy sauce, onions, ginger, oil, and pepper, and mix well.
+2. To make the filling, in a medium bowl, combine the pork ground meat, cabbage, soy sauce, onions, ginger, oil, and pepper, and mix well.
 Set the filling aside.

-3. Fill the wrappers with the prepared filling.
-(Place a spoonful of filling in the middle of wrapper.
+3. Fill the wrappers with the prepared veggie and pork filling.
+(Place a spoonful of filling in the center of the wrapper.
 Dab water on the edges of the wrapper to help seal.
 Press wrapper shut.)

 4. Boil, steam, or panfry the dumplings, and serve with the dipping sauce.